theacharlotte/AM-robot/README.md

 # am-robot
 Package for using a Franka Emika Panda robot maniplator together with an extruder for additive manufacturing.
-Continuation of Alexander Waller Johnsgaard master's thesis.
+This is a continuation of Alexander Waller Johnsgaard master's thesis.
 Forked from: https://github.com/alejontnu/am-robot Andreas Moltumyr developed the control of the extruder: https://github.com/mltmyr/extruderCtrl/tree/main

 ## About the package